Hagia Sophia: Church of Justinian I (current structure)

 Originally the exterior of the church was covered with marble veneer, as indicated by remaining pieces of marble and surviving attachments for lost panels on the building's western face.
 The white marble cladding of much of the church, together with gilding of some parts, would have given Hagia Sophia a shimmering appearance quite different from the brick- and plaster-work of the modern period, and would have significantly increased its visibility from the sea.
 The cathedral's interior surfaces were sheathed with polychrome marbles, green and white with purple porphyry, and gold mosaics.
 The exterior was clad in stucco that was tinted yellow and red during the 19th-century restorations by the Fossati architects.

 The construction is described by Procopius in On Buildings (Περὶ κτισμάτων, De aedificiis).
 Columns and other marble elements were imported from throughout the Mediterranean, although the columns were once thought to be spoils from cities such as Rome and Ephesus.
 Even though they were made specifically for Hagia Sophia, they vary in size.

 More than ten thousand people were employed during the construction process.
 This new church was contemporaneously recognized as a major work of architecture.
 Outside the church was an elaborate array of monuments around the bronze-plated Column of Justinian, topped by an equestrian statue of the emperor which dominated the Augustaeum, the open square outside the church which connected it with the Great Palace complex through the Chalke Gate.

 At the edge of the Augustaeum was the Milion and the Regia, the first stretch of Constantinople's main thoroughfare, the Mese.
 Also facing the Augustaeum were the enormous Constantinian thermae, the Baths of Zeuxippus, and the Justinianic civic basilica under which was the vast cistern known as the Basilica Cistern.
 On the opposite side of Hagia Sophia was the former cathedral, Hagia Irene.

-Referring to the destruction of the Theodosian Hagia Sophia and comparing the new church with the old, Procopius lauded the Justinianic building, writing in De aedificiis:
+Procopius lauded the Justinianic building, writing in De aedificiis: